Consultations - Licensing Act 2003

 Clifton Food & Wine

-An application for a new premises licence for a convenience store known as 'Clifton Food & Wine'.
-The convenience store is situated at 123 Clifton Road, Worthing, West Sussex, BN11 4DP.
+An application for a review of the premises licence at 'Clifton Food & Wine' under section 51 of the Licensing Act 2003.
+The store is situated at 123 Clifton Road, Worthing, West Sussex, BN11 4DP.

-Licence holder and applicant: Ms Parvati Cangi
+Licence holder and applicant: Mrs Parvati Cangi / Sussex Police

 Back to Worthing applications or Back to top